Free: Assessment Does your website build trust with buyers and bring in revenue?

 What’s even scarier is it’s easy for copycats to go unnoticed for months, or even years, until one day, someone, be it you or a site visitor, makes the unhappy discovery.

-Depending on the severity of copyright, it’s easy to start counting how much money you plan to spend on a lawyer, but before you jump to the extreme, there are much more affordable (and free) approaches to take down the content you should attempt.
+Depending on the severity of copying, you might feel ready to call up your lawyer — but before you jump to that extreme, there are much more affordable (and free) approaches you should attempt.

-Below, I’m going to walk you through the steps you need to take to get copycat content taken down (several of which we did) and how to react when the easier plans just aren’t going to cut it.
+Below, I’m going to walk you through the steps you need to take to get copycat content taken down and how to react when the easier plans just aren’t going to cut it.

 To preface the remainder of this article, I am not a lawyer, nor am I pretending to be one.
 If you need to seek legal advice over copyright infringement, please contact a lawyer or other legal experts to identify appropriate resources.